 A little further out into the archipelago and with more of a relaxed feel, despite its popularity with Stockholmers, Grinda has some excellent beaches.
 The majority of the island is given over to rocky forest, but there’s also a hostel and campsite for overnight stays.

 To reach Grinda, take the same service that’s bound for Vaxholm (see above).
-The total journey time is around two and a half hours.
+The total journey time is around one hour and 20 minutes.

 Boats run by Waxholmsbolaget leave from Strömkajen in the centre of Stockholm.
-Allow around 4–5 hours for the journey.
+Allow 2 hours, 30 minutes each way for the journey.